 Physical Therapists are professionals, educated and trained to administer interventions.
 As defined by The Guide to Physical Therapist Practice, interventions are the skilled and purposeful use of physical therapy methods and techniques to produce changes consistent with the diagnosis, prognosis and the patient or client’s goals.

-Your physical therapist will perform a thorough evaluation to assess and determine the following:
+During arthritis rehabilitation, your physical therapist will perform a thorough evaluation to assess and determine the following:

 - Joint: a series of measurements will be performed to determine which joint is involved and the extent to which the inflammation is acute